quanser/ACC-Competition-2025/Software_Guides/FAQ.md

 ## Hardware requirements and performance expectations

-The development team has been testing the resources on an 4060 GPU, i7-12700KF, and 32GB of RAM.
+The development team has been testing the resources on an RTX 2060 Max-Q GPU, i9-10980HK, and 32GB of RAM.
 The performance that we receive is ~120fps and ~13cps when limiting the framerate to 200fps in the advanced graphics settings.
 These results were obtained when running all ROS2 nodes and spawning the QCar 2 in the Plane world.

 To see the performance of your machine do the following: